 However you find it, engagement rate will tell you the quality of the followers your influencer has.
 Also, pay attention to the kinds of comments the influencer is getting.
 Generic comments like, "awesome content" or gibberish are obviously not quality engagement.
 What you want is real engagement that looks like this:

 If the influencer's engagement rate is high, their content is high-quality, and their style fits yours, the next step is reaching out.
 These 3 steps, though, should've given you a great foundation for getting started in influencer marketing.

 We hope you've learned a lot from this post.
 Stay tuned for our next blog, which will deal with reaching out to influencers, negotiating with them, and analyzing the results of your campaign.
-If you'd like to connect with us, send us a message, or join our Facebook Group, Social Insights Community.
+If you'd like to connect with us, send us a message.
 We hope to hear from you soon!